Zum Inhalt springen

 How ultra-processed foods displace real nutrition in children's diets

 The colorful bottle of soda, the dinosaur-shaped chicken nugget, the cartoon-covered yogurt cup — these aren’t just snacks, they’re engineered to bypass a child’s natural hunger signals and replace real food in daily diets, according to German nutrition experts.
-How ultra-processed foods displace real nutrition in children’s diets Daniela Graf from the Max-Rubner-Institut warns that … Weiterlesen …
+How …